MonkeyIsNull/TinyTotVM/README.md

 ttvm --use-ir examples/program.ttvm
 ```

-**Note**: The IR mode supports comprehensive instruction translation and variable operations.
-For programs containing concurrency operations (SPAWN, SEND, RECEIVE), IR mode automatically delegates to the SMP scheduler to ensure full functionality.
-The IR system provides complete compatibility with all TinyTotVM features.
+**Note**: The IR mode supports comprehensive instruction translation including full concurrency operations.
+Programs containing concurrency operations (SPAWN, SEND, RECEIVE, YIELD) are successfully translated to register-based IR form, demonstrating that these operations can be compiled to register mode.
+For execution, concurrent programs currently use the proven TinyProc scheduler system to ensure full functionality, while the IR translation demonstrates the feasibility of register-based concurrency compilation.

 ## Architecture